sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/02-Plugins.md

 If sbt is running, run `reload`.

-Note that this approach can be useful used when developing a plugin.
+Note that this approach can be useful when developing a plugin.
 A project that uses the plugin will rebuild the plugin on `reload`.
 This saves the intermediate steps of `publishLocal` and `update`.
 It can also be used to work with the development version of a plugin from its